niteshv-84/ml-udacity/capstone-project/README.md

 https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia/download

-This dataset need to be stored inside the input folder in the following structure.
+This dataset need to be stored inside a folder named ```input``` at the same level as the notebook.
+The different folders need to be stored in the following order.

 ### Input Structure
 ------------